mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/cli/install/index.md

 # Prerequisites for macOS
--  You must be running MacOS 10.10 Yosemite (deprecated), or later.
+-  You must be running macOS 10.10 Yosemite (deprecated), or later.
 The next version of the DC/OS CLI will require macOS 10.11 El Capitan or later.
 - A model running on a Haswell CPU (2014), or later.
 - You must be able to run `cURL` program on the system hosting the CLI.
-If you don't have `cURL`, follow the instructions in [Install curl on macOS](http://macappstore.org/curl/) to install it.
+If you don't have `cURL`, follow the instructions in [Install cURL on macOS](http://macappstore.org/curl/) to install it.

 # Prerequisites for Windows
 - Windows 10 64-bit or later.